-- Click New to configure a new policy. - Select a policy, then click Edit to modify its configuration. - Select a policy, then click Copy to make a duplicate of the selected policy. - Select a policy, then click Delete to remote it from the library. - Select a policy then click Audit Now to audit (test) a policy.
+- Click Add to configure a new policy. - Select a policy, then click Edit to modify its configuration. - Select a policy, then click Copy to make a duplicate of the selected policy. - Select a policy, then click Delete to remote it from the library. - Select a policy then click Audit Now to audit (test) a policy. - Click Import to add a previously configured policy to the Policy Library. - Click Export to save the policy as an .xml file to another location.